berndporr/cmake_hello_world/README.md

 # cmake Hello World

-Minimal cmake example to show how to create a library, an executable and a test.
+Minimal cmake example to show how to create a library, an executable and a unit test.

 It provides a library with one function:
 ```